 Now that you have implemented various tactics to grow your Instagram following, it’s time to promote your account further.
 After all, only so many people will stumble upon your profile on their own.

 One way to promote your account is to collaborate with other artists or brands.
 Reach out to like-minded individuals or other businesses and propose a collaboration that benefits all parties involved.
 This could be as simple as a joint Instagram post or a more complex project.
 Collaborating with others exposes your account to their followers and can lead to new creative opportunities.

 Lastly, pay attention to the power of cross-promotion.
 Include links to your front page, blog and Instagram account if you have a website or blog.
 You can also include your own page and Instagram profile in your email signature and business cards.

 Promoting your account increases engagement, the chances of attracting new followers, and growing your audience and number of followers.
 With these tips, you’ll be on your way to a thousand followers and becoming an Instagram influencer in no time.

 In conclusion, growing your art Instagram following is a process that takes time.
-Still, by implementing these eleven tips, you can start seeing results sooner rather than later.
+Still, by implementing these tips, you can start seeing results sooner rather than later.

 Above all, stay true to your brand, have fun, and keep creating and sharing your beautiful art with the world.